MillionIntegrals/vel/README.md

   ImageNet
 - Actor-Critic (A2C) and Proximal-Policy-Optimization (PPO) policy gradient reinforcement learning algorithms.
-- Deep Q-Learning (DQN) as described by DeepMind in their research paper with following
+- Deep Q-Learning (DQN) as described by DeepMind in their Nature publication with following
   improvements: Double DQN, Dueling DQN, Prioritized experience replay.